 The Product Owner becomes the single point of contact for issues related to product content, delivery, and scheduling.
 The Product Owner has final control over the rollout of the product that he or she owns, and is accountable for the resulting ROI.
-While this role takes up a staff position, and therefore a cost, a good Product Owner will increase a product revenue stream or product value delivered by at least 20% in the first year.
+While this role takes up a staff position, and therefore a cost, a good Product Owner can dramatically grow a product revenue stream and increase delivered value.

 The best Product Owner is as close to value delivery as possible.
 There are multiple stakeholders — the end user, the organization deriving revenue from end-user use of the product, persons concerned with regulatory authorities, legal issues, or standards bodies, and potentially many others.
 Often stakeholders cannot be Product Owners because they have limited knowledge, a conflict of interest, or lack of authority to make decisions.
 One of the Product Owner’s primary measures of success is value generation from the product — the business plan.

 There is no customer in Scrum.
 The customer role is present in many real-world value streams.
 Scrum tends to reflect the Lean vision of partnership between the business and end user, rather than a relationship of animosity or of at-arms-length or over-the-wall communication; see Development Partnership.
 Customers can realize paths to market, but the enterprise should be mindful that they are an added handoff that can introduce delay and waste.
 These often are impediments for the Product Owner to remove.
 In Scrum the Product Owner represents the interests of all stakeholders, including customers (see Surrogate Customer).
 The Product Owner manages all business relationships external to the team, which eliminates handoffs between the business vision and the development effort.